A Ranking Game for Imitation Learning: Abstract

 \section{Abstract}

-We propose a new framework for imitation learning --- treating imitation as a two-player ranking-based Stackelberg game between a \textit{policy} and a \textit{reward function}.
-In this game, the reward agent learns to satisfy pairwise performance rankings within a set of policies, while the policy agent learns to maximize this reward.
-This game encompasses a large subset of both inverse reinforcement learning (IRL) methods and methods which learn from offline preferences.
-The Stackelberg game formulation allows us to use optimization methods that take the game structure into account, leading to more sample efficient and stable learning dynamics compared to existing IRL methods.
-We theoretically analyze the requirements of the loss function used for ranking policy performances to facilitate near-optimal imitation learning at equilibrium.
-We use insights from this analysis to further increase sample efficiency of the ranking game by using automatically generated rankings or with offline annotated rankings.
-Our experiments show that the proposed method achieves state-of-the-art sample efficiency and is able to solve previously unsolvable tasks in the Learning from Observation (LfO) setting.
+We propose a new framework for imitation learning---treating imitation as a \textit{two-player ranking-based game} between a policy and a reward.
+In this game, the reward agent learns to satisfy pairwise performance rankings between behaviors, while the policy agent learns to maximize this reward.
+In imitation learning, near-optimal expert data can be difficult to obtain, and even in the limit of infinite data cannot imply a total ordering over trajectories as preferences can.
+On the other hand, learning from preferences alone is challenging as a large number of preferences are required to infer a high-dimensional reward function, though preference data is typically much easier to collect than expert demonstrations.
+The classical inverse reinforcement learning (IRL) formulation learns from expert demonstrations but provides no mechanism to incorporate learning from offline preferences and vice versa.
+We instantiate the proposed ranking-game framework with a novel ranking loss giving an algorithm that can simultaneously learn from expert demonstrations and preferences, gaining the advantages of both modalities.
+Our experiments show that the proposed method achieves state-of-the-art sample efficiency and can solve previously unsolvable tasks in the Learning from Observation (LfO) setting.
+Project video and code can be found at \href{https://hari-sikchi.github.io/rank-game/}{this URL}. \looseness=-1